ericwbailey/ericwbailey.website/source/published/the-case-for-an-accessibility-designer-vibe-coding-when-all-his-coworkers-are-also-vibe-coding.md

 ## Who is being centered?

-While we race the clock to figure out how to make all this [productive](https://joshcollinsworth.com/blog/productivity#studies-on-the-impact-of-llms-on-developer-productivity) or [profitable](https://isaiprofitable.com/), the question I keep asking myself is: Am I letting my own personal beliefs and biases affect the outcome I ultimately want?
+While the industry races the clock to figure out how to make all this [productive](https://joshcollinsworth.com/blog/productivity#studies-on-the-impact-of-llms-on-developer-productivity) or [profitable](https://isaiprofitable.com/), the question I keep asking myself is: Am I letting my own personal beliefs and biases affect the outcome I ultimately want?

 For me, the desirable outcome is **enabling disabled people to use technology where they previously could not**.